Bovojon/Plafora/README.md

 ### JavaScript
 * `Boolean()` converts value passes as param to a bool.
 Returns `false` if the value is omitted, `0, -0, null, false, NaN, undefined`, or the empty string ("").
 * `Object.values(obj)` returns an array of the obj's values.

+Todo:
+- Put all action types in actions/constants.js